Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Answer: The side effects of drugs that dilate pupils vary depending on the specific drug, but can include increased heart rate, increased blood pressure, increased body temperature, increased breathing rate, nausea, and anxiety.
 Long-term use of these drugs can also lead to liver and kidney damage, insomnia, and an increased risk of addiction.

-Read More: What is Dabbing Drugs?
+Read More: What Are Salicylate Drugs?

 How Long Do Dilated Pupils Last After Taking Drugs?